rainexee/Splunk-SOC-Homelab/README.md

 * False positive analysis
 * Log collection and forwarding

----

 # Notes

-This is a personal homelab I built to practice SOC Analyst skills.
+This is a personal homelab I built to get more practical cybersecurity experience.

-The detections are based on the Windows and Sysmon telemetry available in my lab.
-I used actual events and test activity to verify the detections instead of only writing theoretical SPL queries.
+The detections are based on Windows and Sysmon telemetry from my own lab.
+I used real events and controlled test activity to make sure the detections actually worked.

-The debugging process was also part of the project.
-I had to troubleshoot the endpoint, log collection, permissions, forwarding, indexing, detection logic, and false positives before I could get the detections working.
+A big part of the project was troubleshooting the log pipeline and figuring out why events were or weren't making it into Splunk Enterprise.

 This is still a work in progress.
-I’m going to keep building on top of this homelab and add more detections, tools, and telemetry over time until I can turn it into a more enterprise-level SOC environment.
+I'm going to keep building on top of this homelab and add more detections, tools, and telemetry over time until I can turn it into a more enterprise-level SOC environment.
+---

+♡ ~ rainexe